 Masum for rural women in perennially drought- prone areas of Pune and Ahmednagar districts of Maharashtra state, whose activities include promoting "women's right to health and low-interest credit, confronting gender based violence, building a progressive perspective among young people and enhancing their rights in all areas of life".

-SNEHA a centre for Nutrition, Education and Health Action, includes initiatives aimed at improving maternal and newborn health, preventing violence against women and children, improving child health and nutrition, and empowering adolescents.
+SNEHA is a centre for Nutrition, Education and Health Action, whose initiatives aimed at improving maternal and newborn health, preventing violence against women and children, improving child health and nutrition, and empowering adolescents.

 CHETNA is a Centre for Health, Education, Training and Nutrition Awareness whose mission is " to empower children, young people and women, especially from marginalised social groups, so that they become capable of gaining control over their own, their families' and communities' nutrition, health and wellbeing."

 National Institute of Naturopathy hosts the core mission of making Naturopathy and Yoga accessible to all.
 They are aiming to meet their goals by imparting education and training, providing facilities, and encouraging research activities concerning health.